outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - conflating stereotype (false statement about a group) with 'a statement about a group that is more true of a higher ratio of that group than it is of other groups'

   - abstract risk insurance: guarantee a relative position (without specific currencies or amounts), such as 'resources giving a top 10% economic position'

+  - finish applying structure to info components (memory components like forgetting, compression, generation, learning, bias, and organization components like type, abstraction, standards) to generate full set of neural net types
+    - filter by usage intent

   - example of applying structure to components like technologies to find emergent trends